-About 7% of caregivers are 75 or older, according to a 2015 study from the National Alliance for Caregiving and AARP.
+When it comes to senior caregivers, about 7% of caregivers overall are 75 or older, according to a 2015 study from the National Alliance for Caregiving and AARP.
 They spend an average of 34 hours a week helping a spouse, adult child or sibling with activities like bathing, managing money and taking medicine–sometimes even performing medical and nursing tasks.

 Going it alone

 Interestingly, the study found that older caregivers were less likely than younger ones to have other unpaid help with those duties.
 The typical older caregiver isn’t using paid assistance, either.
 Yet this group reported little to no physical and financial strain, and only moderate emotional stress, as a result of caregiving.
 They’re either coping remarkably well or very reluctant to complain about any burdens they might be facing.

 Older caregivers can find it especially hard to ask for help, says Deborah Hustace, RN, MBA, director of clinical operations at BrightStar Care, a national franchise that provides medical and non-medical home care.
 Ideas about self-sufficiency and the obligation of families to take care of their own may be deeply ingrained.
 So family members living outside the primary caregiver’s household, as well as friends who want to help, need to be proactive about offering assistance, Eustace says.
 Maybe they can step in to relieve a caregiver who needs time off to attend a support group meeting, go for a walk or just enjoy a leisurely, healthy meal.

 For older spouses acting as caregivers for one another, one of the biggest adjustments can be the shift in the dynamics of their relationship.